elazarl/elazarl.github.io/pagemgmt.md

         Foo data;
     }

-An intrinsic set would have the left and right pointers contains in the `Foo` struct.
+An _intrusive_ set would have the left and right pointers contains in the `Foo` struct.

     struct Foo {
         Foo *left, *right;